copsTvFan/cops-episode-guide/guide.md

   drug deal.
 - (5:57 PM Traffic Stop) He pulls over a pair of rapping black guys.
 He cuts them loose since they are clean and have a good attitude.
-One guy does a freestyle rap for the camera “drunk drivers kill people every day/they even kill kids who come out and play/you are sitting all alone at a red light/and a car comes and bangs you with all it's might/now you're 30 yards further and you're laying dead/knocked out cold with glass in your head/life is over obituary read/lying there in a hospital bed/was so drunk don't know what you did/killed an innocent lady and her only kid -- drunk drivers”.
+One guy does a freestyle rap for the camera "drunk drivers kill people every day/they even kill kids who come out and play/you are sitting all alone at a red light/and a car comes and bangs you with all it's might/now you're 30 yards further and you're laying dead/knocked out cold with glass in your head/life is over obituary read/lying there in a hospital bed/was so drunk don't know what you did/killed an innocent lady and her only kid -- drunk drivers".
 Russ says he's a white man and doesn't listen to that stuff but likes what he just did.
 - (7:25 PM Hit and Run Accident) Deputy Glen Topping goes to where a gray Cadillac hit a woman in the street.
 The ambulance crew cleans her up and